 We have been named as an irrevocable beneficiary of several charitable trusts.
 These trusts were created independently by donors and are administered by outside agents designated by the donors.
 Therefore, we have neither possession nor control over the assets of the trusts; the assets are being held by the Lutheran Church-Missouri Synod Foundation (LCMS Foundation).
-At the date we receive notice of a beneficial interest, a contribution with donor restrictions is recorded in the Statement of Activities and a beneficial interest in charitable trusts held by others is recorded in the Statement of Financial Position at fair value, as determined/calculated by the LCMS Foundation.
+At the date we receive notice of a beneficial interest, a contribution with donor restrictions is recorded in the Statement of Activities and a beneficial interest in charitable trusts held by the LCMS Foundation.
 The trust agreements are re-valued annually by the LCMS Foundation and any resulting actuarial gain or loss is reflected in the Statement of Activities as a change in value of beneficial interests in charitable trusts.